sfc-gh-akelkar/ai_agent_ixr_analytics/DEMO_SCRIPT.md

 ```
 Give me an executive summary of fleet health
 How much revenue are we losing from device downtime?
+What's our annual field service cost and projected savings?
 What's our uptime percentage this month?
 How many critical issues do we have right now?
+What's the ROI on predictive maintenance?
 ```

 ### Operations Center
 ```
 Which devices are predicted to fail in the next 48 hours?
+What's our prediction accuracy based on historical data?
+What's our mean time to resolution by issue type?
+Show me device health across our top 10 facilities
 What's causing the most device failures this month?
 Which technicians are available for dispatch right now?
 Show me devices with the longest time since maintenance